sebadob/hiqlite/README.md

   This will end up behind a `serde` feature in the future which is not implemented yet.
 - `query_map()` for local reads for `structs` that implement `impl<'r> From<hiqlite::Row<'r>>` which is the faster method with more manual work
+- in addition to SQLite - in-memory K/V store with optional independent TTL per entry
+- listen / notify to send real-time messages through the Raft

 ### TODOs